-The Company's cash, receivables and advances, recoverable taxes, due from related parties, trade and other payables, due to related parties, and other debt are held in USD, CAD and CLP; therefore, CDN and CLP accounts are subject to fluctuation against the US dollar.
+The Company's cash, receivables and advances, recoverable taxes, due from related parties, trade and other payables, due to related parties, other debt and long term debt are held in USD, CAD and CLP; therefore, CDN and CLP accounts are subject to fluctuation against the US dollar.
 Assuming that all other variables remain constant, a 10% appreciation or depreciation of the CAD against the USD and COP by 10% would be trivial.

-16. CAPITAL MANAGEMENT
+17. CAPITAL MANAGEMENT